Virginia Motorcycle Helmet Laws

 Every year, thousands of people in the state of Virginia sustain injuries as the result of motorcycle accidents.
 If you ride a motorcycle, you need to know how to keep yourself as safe as possible.
 Helmets are one of the best ways to protect yourself because head injury is the leading cause of death for motorcyclists involved in crashes.
 Virginia motorcycle helmet laws exist to protect you in case of an accident.

 Riders without helmets are much more likely to be seriously injured or killed in motorcycle crashes and commonly sustain serious injuries such as traumatic brain injury.
-Motor vehicles that strike motorcycles can do significant damage to the bike and the rider, and the passenger.
-Wearing a protective helmet with a face shield or an open face helmet and good eye protection can reduce injuries and fatalities for motorcycle riders.
+Motor vehicles that strike motorcycles can significantly damage the bike, the rider, and the passenger.
+Wearing a protective helmet with a face shield or an open-face helmet and good eye protection can reduce injuries and fatalities for motorcycle riders.

 Understanding motorcycle laws and how to properly wear and choose a helmet can provide protection and peace of mind.
 But sometimes, there is simply no avoiding an accident caused by someone else, even if you are doing everything right.